Back

 Limit on photo upload

-At one of the meetings with Domien, I expressed my fear that photographers can use the service as a free photo storage.
+At one of the meetings with Domien, I expressed my fear that photographers could use the service as a free photo storage.
 Initially, there were no limits on photo upload, so such situations might actually happen.

 As a result, we decided to set a limit — 300 images or 2 GB for one session.
-The main idea was to set this limit — even if it’s very abstract.
+The main idea was to set this limit even if it’s very abstract.
 A more ‘meaningful’ limit could be defined after the release.

 Blocking photographers

 Since we were developing marketplace for photographers, we couldn’t just block access to an account.
-Even if a photographer is blocked, the clients still purchase photos from the app.
+Even if a photographer is blocked, the clients can still purchase photos from the app.
 We decided to ban them from creating new sessions and uploading new photos.

 Hosting images